riskportal/network-tutorial/docs/3_annotations.md

 ## Why Filter with `min_nodes_per_term`?

-This parameter helps remove annotation terms that are rarely used, reducing noise and increasing power in downstream statistical analysis.
+This parameter sets a minimum threshold for the number of network nodes linked to each annotation term.
+Terms with fewer than this number are excluded, helping remove underpowered annotations and reduce statistical noise.

 ---